AndresDev859674/rofi-wayland-recorder/README.md

 style="margin-right:10px" align=left alt="logo">
 <H1>rofi-wayland-recorder</H1><br

-This is a recorder using rofi and ffmpeg and more
+This is a simple recorder using rofi and ffmpeg and more

 # install
 You have to clone the repo, and make sure that your linux distro have avaible this dependencies, install it